 After heavy or prolonged alcohol use, the first step towards treatment is usually detox.
 This step involves the use of closely monitored prescribed drugs to manage alcohol withdrawal symptoms.
 If not maintained well, symptoms can be severe and can even cause death from seizures or delirium tremens.

 Common withdrawal symptoms include hallucinations, a rise in body temperature, increased heartbeat, headache, insomnia, and seizures.
+Medical detox can help you avoid complications from these symptoms.

 Residential Alcohol Addiction Treatment